Jacobite Syrian Christian Church: Name

-In the aftermath of the Council of Chalcedon, Emperor Justinian I who supported the Chalcedonians, exiled Patriarch Severus of Antioch to Egypt, for refusing to accept the council, and professing Miaphysitism.
+In the aftermath of the Council of Chalcedon, which fractured the Christian Church, Emperor Justin I, who supported the council, exiled Patriarch Severus of Antioch to Egypt, for refusing to accept the council, and professing Miaphysite Christology.
 The Syriac Orthodox Church is the church of Antioch that continued to accept Severus as patriarch until his death in 538 AD.
 During this turbulent time for the church, Jacob Baradaeus was consecrated as bishop with the support of Empress Theodora and he led and revived the church.
-The term "Jacobite" was originally used as a derogatory word for Miaphysites from the church of Antioch, but were later embraced by the church.
+The term "Jacobite" was originally used as a derogatory word for Miaphysites from the church of Antioch.